AguaClara/String-Digester/Spring 2019/String_Digester_Final_Report_Draft.md

 From these measurements, the team was able to quantify how much water the chain could hold per unit length.
 After, the team calculated the residence time by dividing the volume of water on the chain by flow rate.
 From this information, the team calculated the height of the chain needed for a residence time of 15 minutes.

 **[Starting in procedure you start using a residence time of 15 minutes but I don't think you have ever justified why you do.
-Could you do that?]**
+Could you do that?] --Addressed KL**

 ### Chain Matrix Experiment
 #### Objective of Experiment
 The objective of this chain matrix experiment was to identify and compare the water retention of multiple chains in the same basin of water.

 #### Experimental Apparatus
 Six evenly spaced holes were drilled into a basin.
 Six 3-foot chains were subsequently inserted into these holes and were left to hang freely from the other end (see **Figure 5**).
-The basin was placed on top of a rod that rested across from the four supports in the previous experiment (see **Figure 6.**) **[I believe you mean figure 6 here]**.
+The basin was placed on top of a rod that rested across from the four supports in the previous experiment (see **Figure 6.**) **[I believe you mean figure 6 here] --Addressed KL**.
 Reference the [Chain Matrix Experiment](#Chain-Matrix-Experiment) Manual section for detailed information on the Experimental Apparatus.

 <center>